Subscribe or listen: Apple Podcasts / Spotify / Stitcher / Overcast

-Heroin is an urban thing.
-At least that’s the image we’ve been fed by movies, music, literature, news, public service announcements, and school curricula ever since it became a subject of moral panic over a century ago.
-The problem is, heroin was only ever a drug of the city because this image has focused almost entirely on the (historically very urban) point of consumption.
-What has been left out is a whole geography of production and distribution that has tended to encompass large and often very rural parts of East, South-East and Southwest Asia where the opium poppy could be cultivated.
-Now, the image continues to distract us from the fact that heroin users can no longer support themselves in urban centres, because our modern economy has long since forced all but the most productive subjects from the centre of cities, and out to the periphery, while at the same time still managing to support supply chains that can bring heroin, and all manner of other pain-relieving drugs to even the most far-flung places.
+Heroin’s enduring association with the city has helped forge a highly racialised and individualised notion of urban decay.
+At the same time, it has obscured a whole history of production and distribution that reaches far beyond the urban core, encompassing large and often very rural parts of East, South-East and Southwest Asia where the opium poppy could be cultivated.
+This association continues to distract us from the fact that heroin users can no longer support themselves in urban centres, because our modern economy has long since forced all but the most productive subjects from the centre of cities, and out to the periphery, while at the same time still managing to support supply chains that can bring heroin, and all manner of other pain-relieving drugs to even the most far-flung places

-By hiding heroin’s more extensive geography and focusing instead on its individual and urban aspects, this representation has prevented a proper confrontation with the often very intentional harm caused to vast swathes of humanity who have been exposed to the drug over the past century.
-For this episode, therefore, we’re going to zoom out, and try to connect the dots between some of the disparate spaces and places that have been touched by heroin, exploring some of the main historical shifts in where heroin is produced, who uses it, how it gets to the places where it’s used, and why it ends up in these places.
+In view of this extremely narrow conception of the drug’s impact on society, for this episode we’re going to try to connect the dots between some of the disparate spaces and places that have been touched by heroin, exploring some of the main historical shifts in where heroin is produced, who uses it, how it gets to the places where it’s used, and why it ends up in these places.

 – Sonja Groot Obbink gives tours of Amsterdam’s Red Light District, she is a former sex worker in recovery from addiction to heroin and cocaine.
 She lives in Amsterdam.